nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 find contacts based on a keyword.

 There are five possible attributes for finding contact(s):
 Address, Email, Location, Name, Phone.
+Please provide **one** out of the five when using this command.

 Format: `find prefix/ATTRIBUTE`